KAgarwalCodeBase/IntrerviewPrep/system-design/Readme.md

 ## [Bloom filter](https://www.youtube.com/watch?v=gBygn3cVP80)
 A Bloom filter is a space-efficient probabilistic data structure used to test whether an element is a member of a set.
 It is designed for scenarios where fast lookups and memory efficiency are crucial, but it allows for a small probability of false positives.

+Characteristics
+- firm no, maybe yes
+- drawbacks: does not support deletion operation.
+- uses: email address is already used, url is already crawled etc.

 <sub>[back to top](#table-of-contents)</sub>